 This policy is to be read and understood by all students.
-The policy works in conjunction with Ashbourne College’s e-Safety policy and Behaviour Policy.
+The policy works in conjunction with Ashbourne College’s E-Safety Policy and Student Behaviour and Exclusions Policy.
 This policy is public on the website and is available on request.

 Social Media – The use of social media for non educational purposes is prohibited to students on all school computers and common area computers during school hours except between 1pm and 2pm.
 Students should not make any attempt to add Ashbourne staff as “friends” or “follow” them on any social media; they will not accept, and it may put them in an awkward position professionally.

 Students are reminded that what they put on social media is permanent and could not only affect the reputation of themselves and the college, but damage their employment prospects in the future.
-Should any material come to the College’s attention that is defamatory, derogatory, offensive, abusive, bullying or in anyway contravenes the ethos and/or reputation of the College, we will act in accordance with our policies on behaviour, anti-bullying, discipline and suspension & exclusion.
+Should any material come to the College’s attention that is defamatory, derogatory, offensive, abusive, bullying or in anyway contravenes the ethos and/or reputation of the College, we will act in accordance with our policies on Student Behaviour and Exclusions, Anti-bullying, Suspension and Exclusion.